chuksgpfr/nib-cli/README.md

 # Node Init BootStrapper CLI -- nib-cli
-This is a CLI package that simplifies your life as a Node JS developer
+This is a CLI package that simplifies your life as a Node JS developer.

+This pacakge creates the initial files and folders for your node js API project using either express or fastify as stated by you using `--server fastify`

 ## To use this package you must have node js installed